KyleAMathews/sitegen/README.md

 You need several components to create your site with `sitegen`

-    % npm install sitegen react-app react-tools
+    % npm install sitegen react-tools

-This will installs `sitegen` package itself, `react-tools` package which provides React UI library and `react-app` which is a layer on top of React for creating SPAs.
+This will installs `sitegen` package itself and a `react-tools` package which provides React UI library in which you will define your pages.

 ## Usage